-Sam has spent the last 8 years in Seattle, WA hard at work on The Blue Moon Bible, a "soap rock opera" adaptation of the Greek epic poem The Odyssey by Homer, with certain other elements stolen from various romance novels, Homer’s other poem The Iliad, a 1962 World Altas, James Joyce’s Ulysses and the 1954 movie version Ulysses with Kirk Douglas.
-Sam and his collective of musicians known as The Harborrats utilize various styles of rock n' roll, soul and folk music to update the story of a soldier traveling back home from war by placing it in a modern context of a guy bungling through various romantic entanglements.
-Taking place mostly in bars and restaurants, The Blue Moon Bible has Sam encountering his version of Ulysses’ famous obstacles of the Cyclops, Circe the witch-goddess, the Sirens, the nymph goddess Calypso and Scylla and Charybdis.
+Sam has spent the last 8 years in Seattle, WA hard at work on The Blue Moon Bible, a "soap rock opera" adaptation of the Greek epic poem (and high school English class stand-by) The Odyssey by Homer, with certain other elements thrown in from various other questionable sources, including James Joyce’s Ulysses (itself a loose adaptation of The Odyssey).
+Sam and his collective of musicians known as The Harborrats utilize various styles of rock n' roll, soul and folk music to update the story of a soldier traveling back home from war. by placing it in a modern setting of dive-bars and various restaurants/diners (drawn from Sam's long personal employment history in food-service), The Blue Moon Bible has Sam encountering his version of Ulysses’ famous obstacles of the Cyclops, Circe the witch-goddess, the Sirens, the nymph goddess Calypso and Scylla and Charybdis.

 Six of eight albums have been released of The Blue Moon Bible, starting with 2006’s The Katie Sermon through 2012’s The Year of the Cow.
-The story is told by having 8 songs on each album that flashback to previous events during current ones in order to connect the albums together.
+The story is told by having 8 songs on each album contain overlapping references to certain people and events in order to connect the albums together.
 The Blue Moon Bible is the product of the Harborrat collective, a circle of musicians led by Sam who share the aesthetic of tapping into the roots of rock n’ roll music in order to carry it forward into places yet unexplored.
-Eight other singers from this informal collective, including Seattle-based singer/songwriters Shelby Earl, James Apollo, Nathan Wade, Scott Andrew and Kate Noson, are used to represent the shifting identity of the goddess Athena, who in The Odyssey guides our hero back home by disguising herself as strangers and those closest to our hero.
+Eight other singers from this informal collective, including Seattle-based singer/songwriters Allison Tulloss, Shelby Earl, James Apollo, Nathan Wade, Scott Andrew and Kate Noson, are used to represent Sam's inner-monologue (itself a depiction of the shifting identity of the goddess Athena, who in The Odyssey guides our hero back home by disguising herself as strangers and those closest to our hero).
 To find out more about the correlation between The Blue Moon Bible and The Odyssey visit Sam's Handy Guide to Selections from The Blue Moon Bible.

-Sam's live shows with the full band are take-no-prisoners, everyone-left-on-the-floor-exhausted extravaganzas and have had Sam compared to The White Stripes,, James Brown, Wilco, and David Blaine while his intimate, stripped-down solo shows have wrought comparisons to Neil Young, Ryan Adams, John Prine and Ghostface Killah.
-Musically, Sam and the Harborrats use 50’s and 60’s rockabilly & doo-wop music as the center of their influences and sound, incorporating also elements of the blues and gospel as well as more "modern" styles such as punk and synth=pop .All the albums have recieved local airplay in Seattle from 107.7 The End and 90.3 KEXP with 2006's The Katie Sermon and 2012's The Water Balloon added to heavy rotation on KEXP, which led to an in-studio performance by the band.
+Sam's live shows with the full band are take-no-prisoners, everyone-left-on-the-floor-exhausted extravaganzas and have had Sam compared to The White Stripes, and James Brown while his intimate, stripped-down solo shows have wrought comparisons to Neil Young, Ryan Adams and Mark Kozelek..
+Musically, Sam and the Harborrats use 50’s and 60’s rockabilly, doo-wop & garage-rock as the center of their influences and sound, incorporating also elements of blues, gospel, bluegrass, punk and synth-pop .All the albums have received local airplay in Seattle from 107.7 The End and 90.3 KEXP with 2006's The Katie Sermon and 2012's The Water Balloon added to heavy rotation on KEXP, which led to an in-studio performance by the band.